Clemapfel/mousetrap/docs/04_widgets.md

 ```
 \image html scrolled_window.png

-Without the `ScrolledWindow`, the separator child widget would force the outer `Window` to also allocate 5000x5000 pixels.
+Without the `ScrolledWindow`, the `Separator` child widget would force the outer `Window` to allocate 5000x5000 pixels, as we size-hinted it to be that size.
 By using `ScrolledWindow`, the `Window` is free to allocate any size, retaining resizability.
-The end-user can influence which are of the larger widget is currently visible by operating the scrollbars inherent to `ScrolledWindow`.
+The end-user can influence which area of the larger widget is currently visible by operating the scrollbars inherent to `ScrolledWindow`.

 ### Size Propagation

-By default, `ScrolledWindow` will disregard the size of its child and simply allocated based on its own properties, such as expansion and size request.
+By default, `ScrolledWindow` will disregard the size of its child and simply allocate an area based on its `ScrolledWindow`s properties only.
 We can override this behavior by forcing `ScrolledWindow` to **propagate** the width or height of its child.

 By calling `ScrolledWindow::set_propagate_natural_width(true)`, `ScrolledWindow` will assume the width of its child.
 Conversely, calling `ScrolledWindow::set_propagate_natural_width(true)` forces the window to allocate space equal to the height of its child.

 ### Scrollbar Policy

 `ScrolledWindow` has two scrollbars, controlling the horizontal and vertical position.
-If we want to trigger behavior in addition to changing which part of the child widget `ScrolledWindow` displays, we can access each scrollbars `Adjustment` using `ScrolledWindow::get_horizontal_adjustment` and `ScrolledWindow::get_vertical_adjustment` respectively.
+If we want to trigger behavior in addition to changing which part of the child widget `ScrolledWindow` displays, we can access each scrollbars `Adjustment` using `ScrolledWindow::get_horizontal_adjustment` and `ScrolledWindow::get_vertical_adjustment` respectively, then connect to the `Adjustment`s signals.

 By default, once the cursor enters `ScrolledWindow`, both scrollbars will reveal themself.
 If the cursor stays outside of the `ScrolledWindow`, the scrollbars will hide again.